Vivian Carter Mason

-Vivian Carter Mason (born Vivian Carter; February 10, 1900 – May 10, 1982) was a staunch advocate for women's and civil rights as well as an ardent supporter of universal education.
+Vivian Carter Mason (born Vivian Carter; February 10, 1900 – May 10, 1982) was an American advocate for women's and civil rights as well as an ardent supporter of universal education.
 She served as an influential president of the National Council of Negro Women (NCNW) from 1953 to 1957.
 She is well known for founding the Women's Council for Interracial Cooperation in communities such as Norfolk and Arlington, Virginia, in 1945.
 Mason also founded the Committee of 100 Women, which allowed for underprivileged children of color in New York City to attend summer camp for free.

 Early life

 Mason was one of eight children born to George Carter, a Methodist minister, and Florence William Carter, a music teacher, in Wilkes-Barre, Pennsylvania.
 She was inspired at an early age by her mother's advocacy of women's rights and her father's moral and spiritual values.
 She noted in an interview in 1978 that she knew at a very early age that her family, "did not have a large income," but that they "were happy."